Easy-to-read medicine information about lamotrigine – what it is, how to take lamotrigine safely and possible side effects.

-- Lamotrigine is usually taken once or twice a day but sometimes when starting lamotrigine it is taken every other day.
+- Lamotrigine is usually taken once or two times a day but sometimes when starting lamotrigine it is taken every other day.

 - Always take your lamotrigine exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

 How to take lamotrigine

 - Swallow your lamotrigine tablets with a glass of water, milk or juice.